 To get Parenting Payment you must be the principal carer of a child.

-If you share care, only one person at a time can be the principal carer of a child.
-This is generally the person who gives the greater amount of day to day care, such as a parent or guardian.
-If two people have equal care, either may nominate as the principal carer.
+If you share care of a child, only 1 person at a time can be their principal carer.
+Often, this is the person with the greater amount of day to day care, such as a parent or guardian.
+If 2 people have equal care, they need to nominate who the principal carer is.